kartik-v/yii2-editable/CHANGE.md

 **Date:** 22-Oct-2014

 1. enh #14: Raise new `editableAjaxError` event for errors faced via ajax
-2. New property `showAjaxErrors` included.
+2. New property `showAjaxErrors` included for the editable jQuery plugin.

 version 1.3.0
 =============